 What is Multifamily Real Estate?

-Multifamily real estate is generally defined as any property with two or more rental units.
+Experts generally define multifamily real estate as any property with two or more rental units.
 In reality, properties with two- to four rental units are classified, for investors’ purposes, as residential real estate.
 It isn’t until a property has five or more units that it becomes classified as “commercial” real estate.
 This is largely due to the financing mechanisms available for properties with 2-4 units vs. 5+ units and how lenders classify each type of property.

-Owners of multifamily real estate can include individuals, small investor partnerships, private equity funds, institutional investors, and real estate investment trusts (REITs).
+Owners of multifamily real estate can include individuals, small investor partnerships, private equity funds, institutional investors, real estate family offices, and real estate investment trusts (REITs).

 Why Invest in Multifamily Real Estate?

 There are many reasons to invest in commercial real estate of any kind, including office, retail and residential.
-However, there are certain benefits that are uniquely associated with multifamily investments.
+However, multifamily investments have certain benefits that are unique to them.
 Read on to learn more about the top reasons to invest in multifamily.

 Simplicity and Stability

 A wise investment maxim states, “Focus on protecting the downside and the upside will take care of itself.”
 This is especially true as it pertains to investing in multifamily real estate.
-In general, unless someone drastically overpays, overleverages, or grossly mismanages an apartment building, investors’ downside is typically protected.
+In general, unless an apartment building is drastically overpaid for, overleveraged, or mismanaged, investors’ downside is typically protected.

 Moreover, multifamily offers greater stability than other real estate assets given the structure of these leases.
 Most apartments are leased on a one-year basis.
-The risk of a tenant leaving can be mitigated by having leases roll over at different periods throughout the year.
+However, to mitigate the risk of a tenant leaving, one can have leases roll over at different periods throughout the year.

 Multifamily offers greater stability than